 So there I was checking my emails this morning when my daily Bloglovin’ message alerted me to a new post from Joanne over at the great ‘A Cup of Jo‘ blog (what a great name for a blog) about ‘World Nutella Day’.
 My first though was just What?
 Why?
 How?
 Why?
 World What Day?
 How can the Italian hazel-nutty chocolate sugary treat that comes in a jar have its own annual food holiday ?!?

-The reason for this post is not to encourage or endorse this nuttiness (sorry little joke there) but just to pay a little homage to the jar of naughtiness after I scrolled down Joanne’s post and found she had uploaded a recipe for ‘Nutella Swirled Banana Bread’ which combines two of my households favourite things, Banana Bread (me) and Nutella (teenager, I actually try to avoid this addictive calorific treat unless in France and there are crepes involved) and oh did I mention this cake has rum (optional) in it too!!!
+The reason for this post is not to encourage or endorse this nuttiness (sorry little joke there) but just to pay a little homage to the jar of naughtiness after I scrolled down Joanne’s post and found she had uploaded a recipe for ‘Nutella Swirled Banana Bread’.
+Combining two of my households favourite things, Banana Bread (me) and Nutella (teenager, I actually try to avoid this addictive calorific treat unless in France and there are crepes involved) and did I mention this cake has rum (optional) in it too!!!

-So here I am channelling my inner Mary Berry (gotta dig real deep to find her) on this Thursday evening aided by the teenager who had attached herself to the jar (disappeared fast when it was cleaning up time) and this is our attempt at chocolate enhanced loaf.
-The recipe is courtesy of Zoë from Zoë Bakes via the ‘A Cup Of Jo’ Blog.
+So here I am channelling my inner Mary Berry (gotta dig real deep to find her) on this Thursday evening aided by the teenager who had attached herself to the jar, she disappeared fast when it was cleaning up time.
+This is our attempt at chocolate enhanced loaf.
+The recipe is used courtesy of Zoë from Zoë Bakes via the ‘A Cup Of Jo’ Blog.
 This recipe makes two loaves so I halved it to make just one (baby steps).